gladysgodwin/gladysgodwin/README.md

 **Here's a quick summary about me**:

 - 😊 Pronouns: She/Her
-- 💡 Fun fact: I am a graduate of AltSchool Africa [School of Software Engineering](https://altschoolafrica.com/schools/engineering) Class of 2023.
-- 🌱 I graduated with a Diploma in Cloud DevOps Engineering.
+- 🌱 I graduated with a Diploma in Cloud DevOps Engineering and Bsc in Computer science
-- 🌱 I'm currently working with Helm charts, Jenkins and CircleCI
+- 🌱 I'm currently working with Datadog, AWS CDK, OpenSearch, CloudFormation, ECS, EKS, Lambda
-- 😊 I’m looking to contribute to open source projects, hackathons, internships, and entry-level opportunities.
+- 😊 I’m looking to contribute to open source projects, hackathons.
-- 💼 Job interests: DevOps Engineer and Cloud Engineer (Entry or Junior Level).
+- 💼 Job interests: DevOps Engineer/Cloud Engineer roles.
-- 📫 You can view my [Resume](https://github.com/gladysgodwin/gladysgodwin/files/12300675/Updated-cv.pdf) and contact me by emailing gladysgodwin79@gmail.com.
+- 📫 You can contact me by emailing gladysgodwin79@gmail.com.
-- You can also check out my portfolio website [website](https://github.com/gladysgodwin/link/gladys.doutechsolutions.com/)
+- You can also check out my portfolio website [website](https://github.com/gladysgodwin/link/gladys.doutechsolutions.com/).
+Note might not up-to-date

 ---